| Effective implementation of equals method |

 easily addressed. |

-Objects may be compared by value or for
+| The equals methodObjects may be compared by value or for

 their identity.
-To compare the identity, you simply use the == operator.
+To compare the identity, you simply use the ==operator.
 If you want to compare objects by value, you check if two

 objects are equal based on their current state or values of their attributes/data.